sahinyurek/docs/docs/administration/entities-management/alert-status/add-edit-delete-alert-status.md

 ## Add Custom Status

-To add a custom alert:
+To add a custom status:

 1. On the Entities Management page, in the Alert status tab, click the **+** button.